niklasfranklin/DiMuon_Search/README.md

 6. `export VENV_PATH=/path/to/your/venv_name`
 7. `source $VENV_PATH/bin/activate`

-Next you'll need the appropriate packages,
+Next you'll need the appropriate packages.
+Most come pre-packaged with IceTray but ones like MEOWS and dnn_reco will need to be pip installed as editable packages.

+8. `cd repo/repo_name`
+9. `pip install -e .`